Updated: 14th December 2016

 Distribution & Security is Imperative

-According to the law, users of document management systems should understand that the distribution of any document is regulated by strict laws.
+According to the law, users of document management software should understand that the distribution of any document is regulated by strict laws.
 For example, the original document should never be distributed.
 Instead, validation and quality endorsed applications should be used to circulate any copy of the original.
 It is important because only the original documents are accepted as a legitimate source of information in the court of law.
 The certified copies only ensure that the copy of the document is a reliable alternate of the original, outside the courtrooms.
 Administrators can also provide additional security measures by distributing read-only content, wherever applicable.
 Portable document format (PDF) is the one of the most common methods of digital document distribution, which allows administrators to set the security parameters.
 Such rights management modules allow limited access to the other users.
 The Health Insurance Portability and Accountability Act is an example of ruling on the distribution and security of documents.

 Provide Necessary Training